dhicks6345789/docs-to-markdown/README.md

 ## Extending

 If you want to extend the functionality of this project, just write a script that accepts the same (very simple) format of paramaeters at the command line.
 There is a docsToMarkdownLib Python library that contains handy functions if you happen to be writing your script in Python, but really you can write a command line application in any language you prefer.

+The scripts should all work just fine from the command line, but as an added feature they might be used with the [Web Console](https://github.com/dhicks6345789/web-console) project to produce a very simple front end.
+Therefore, when writing additional scripts it would be best to include formatting in any output (progress / error messages, progress bars, etc) suitible for Web Console to use - see the project's page for more details.

 # The Scripts